What Is A Waterfall Worktop? – Pros, Cons & Everything Explained

 - Trending style that complements your contemporary kitchen design

-- Adds a polished appearance to your island
+- Adds a finishing touch and gives an overall polished appearance to your island/ cabinets

 - Dramatic and eye-catching